Efficient Regression-Based Training of Normalizing Flows for Boltzmann Generators: Abstract

-\looseness=-1 Simulation-free training frameworks have been at the forefront of the generative modelling revolution in continuous spaces, leading to neural dynamical systems that encompass modern large-scale diffusion and flow matching models.
-Despite the scalability of training, the generation of high-quality samples and their corresponding likelihood under the model requires expensive numerical simulation---inhibiting adoption in numerous scientific applications such as equilibrium sampling of molecular systems.
-In this paper, we revisit classical normalizing flows as one-step generative models with exact likelihoods, and propose a novel, scalable training objective that does not require computing the expensive change of variable formula used in conventional maximum likelihood training.
-We propose \namelong (\nameshort), a simple $\ell_2$-regression objective that maps prior samples under our flow to specifically chosen targets.
+\cut{ Despite the scalability of training, the generation of high-quality samples and their corresponding likelihood under the model requires expensive inference---inhibiting adoption in numerous scientific applications such as equilibrium sampling of molecular systems.
+In this paper, we revisit classical normalizing flows as one-step generative models with exact likelihoods in the framework of Boltzmann Generators (BG), which have found limited use recently with classical flows due to the numerical challenges associated with computing the likelihood during maximum likelihood-based training.
+We propose a novel, scalable training objective \namelong (\nameshort), that is likelihood-free and thereby completely bypasses the expensive change of variable formula used in conventional maximum likelihood training.
+Specifically, \nameshort uses a simple $\ell_2$-regression objective with a new forward-backward self-consistency regularizer that learns to map maps prior samples under our flow to specifically chosen targets.
 We demonstrate that \nameshort supports a wide class of targets, such as optimal-transport targets, and targets from large pre-trained continuous-time normalizing flows (CNF).
-We further demonstrate that by using CNF targets, our one-step flows allow for larger-scale training that \emph{exceeds} the performance and stability of maximum likelihood training, while unlocking a broader class of architectures that were previously challenging to train.
+We further demonstrate that by using CNF targets, our one-step flows allow for larger-scale training that \emph{exceeds} the performance, computational cost, and stability of maximum likelihood training, while unlocking a broader class of architectures that were previously challenging to train.
 Empirically, we demonstrate that our trained flows can perform equilibrium sampling in Cartesian coordinates of alanine dipeptide, tripeptide, and tetrapeptide.